YuKersha/COVID-19-Impact-on-Education-A-First-Glance/covid-19-exam.md

 </tr>
 </tbody>
 </table>
-Let's also examine box plots, which can help identify suspicious values in the data.
-We observe the presence of such values.
-In reading, despite high average scores, there are suspiciously low values for the exam completion percentage.
-In mathematics, there are both unusually low and high scores.
+We should also examine box plot graphs as they can reveal any outliers or suspicious values in the data.
+Upon inspection, we indeed observe the existence of such values.
+In the reading subject, despite the presence of high average scores, we notice a number of unusually low values for the exam completion percentage.
+Similarly, in mathematics, we encounter both exceptionally low and high scores.

 ![](covid-19-exam_files/figure-markdown_github/unnamed-chunk-5-1.png)![](covid-19-exam_files/figure-markdown_github/unnamed-chunk-5-2.png)

-Now let's use the formal Tukey's method to determine the number of outliers for each subject in each year.
+To remove outliers from the dataset, we utilize the formal Tukey's method to determine the number of outliers for each subject in each year.

     ## # A tibble: 2 × 3
     ##   subject      n outliers